MarioSultan/GroupsMath/README.md

 * Determination of the order of a group and its elements.
 * Operation with group elements (multiplication, inverse, powers, ...)
 * Computation of Cayley tables with `matplotlib.pyplot`.
-* Detection of algebraic properties such as cyclicity and commutativity.
+* Detection of algebraic properties such as cyclicity, commutativity and solubility.
+* Centralizers, conjugacy classes and conmutator.
 * Computation and exploration of other structural properties of finite groups.
 * Predefined group families in the library `groupsmath.precooked`, such as $C_n$, $S_n$, $A_n$, $D_n$, $V_4$, $Q_8$, ...